-If parents wish such a child to start school in September 2026 and to be educated "out-of year group" i.e. in the Reception Year rather than Y1 they should discuss it with the school as soon as possible, before making a formal application to the governors.
-Such applications will be considered on a case by case basis.
-Each case will be judged on its individual merits and in the best interests of the child, but to admit out of year group would require exceptional and extenuating circumstances and professional evidence, if available, explaining why the child's needs cannot be met in the chronological year group.
+If parents wish such a child to start school in September 2027 and to be educated "out-of year group" i.e. in the Reception Year rather than Y1 they should discuss it with the school as soon as possible, before making a formal request to the Governors for their child to be admitted out of year group.
+Parents are advised to make an on-time application for a place in the child's normal age group and to submit their request for admission out of year group at the same time.
+If this recommended process is followed, then the Governors will respond to the request before any places are offered.
+Such requests will be considered on a case by case basis.
+Each case will be judged on its individual merits and in the best interests of the child.

 If the governors accept the out of year group education request, a new application would need to be made in the following year's main admissions round for Reception, when this application will be considered alongside all other applications.
-Parents do not have the right of appeal against a decision not to accept this request.
+Parents do not have the right of appeal against a decision not to accept this request but reasons will be given for the Governors' decision.
+Please also see the next paragraph.

-Requests for education out of year group (other than summer-born reception deferral applications)
+Requests for education out of year group

-Parents are encouraged to discuss the child's individual needs with the Executive -Headteacher before making a formal request in writing to the Governors, who will make a decision on the basis of the individual circumstances of the case and in the best interest of the child, taking account of the views of the Executive- Headteacher.
+Parents are encouraged to discuss the child's individual needs with the Executive -Headteacher before making a formal request in writing to the Governors for their child to be admitted out of year group.
+The Governors will make a decision on the basis of the individual circumstances of the case and in the best interest of the child; this will include taking account of the views of the Executive- Headteacher; the views of the child's parents; information about the child's academic, social and emotional development; where relevant, the child's medical history and the view of a medical professional; whether the child has previously been educated out of year group; and whether the child may naturally have fallen into a lower age group if not for being born prematurely.
 Applications must be accompanied by evidence which clearly demonstrates why the child must be educated out of year group.
-There is no right of appeal where a child is offered a place at the school but not in the desired year group.
+There is no right of appeal where a child is offered a place at the school but not in the desired year group; however reasons will be given for the Governors' decision.

 The Governors are required to admit a pupil with an Education, Health and Care plan which names the school.
-Pupils identified for admission through the Fair Access Protocol will be admitted before others on the waiting list even if the school is full.
+These children will be admitted before any oversubscription criteria are applied.

-In the event of there being more applicants than there are places available, the Governors will apply the following criteria in the priority order of categories as listed.
+In the event of there being more applicants than there are places available, the Governors will apply the following criteria in the priority order of categories as listed:

-Looked After Children and all Previously Looked After Children, including those who appear (to the admissions authority) to have been in state care outside England and ceased to be in state care as a result of being adopted LAC : PLAC : IAPLAC.
+Looked After Children and all Previously Looked After Children, including those who appear (to the admissions authority) to have been in state care outside England and ceased to be in state care as a result of being adopted LAC: PLAC: IAPLAC.
 (See Definitions)